Vyral/base-template/_drafts/how-to-handle-the-aftermath-of-a-hail-storm.md

 {% include youtube.html %}

-Following a hail storm, what steps should homeowners take in the aftermath?
-Let’s find out.
+<center>Following a hail storm, what steps should homeowners take in the aftermath?
+Let’s find out.</center>

 After a hail storm hits, there are a few steps all homeowners will need to take.